jmason33333-ux/Docent/rag/Series/The Stormlight Archive/books/the-way-of-kings/chapters/prologue.md

 ## Metadata
 - **Book:** The Way of Kings
-- **Part:** N/A
+- **Part:** *Not specified*
 - **POV Character(s):** Szeth
-- **Location(s):** Alethi palace
+- **Location(s):** Alethi palace during a celebration
-- **Time Context:** 4500 years after a significant event (not specified what)
+- **Time Context:** 4,500 years after the Prelude
-- **Chapters Since Last [Character/Plot Thread]:** N/A (Prologue)
+- **Chapters Since Last Szeth POV:** First Szeth POV in the book

 ---

 ## Chapter Epigraph

-> No epigraph is present in this prologue.
+> "The love of men is a frigid thing, a mountain stream only three steps from the ice.
+We are his.
+Oh Stormfather...we are his.
+It is but a thousand days, and the Everstorm comes."

 ---

 ## Quick Summary
-Szeth, a Truthless Shin assassin, infiltrates an Alethi palace during a celebration marking a peace treaty with the Parshendi.
-His mission is to assassinate King Gavilar Kholin.
-Using his Surgebinding abilities, Szeth fights his way to Gavilar and mortally wounds him.
-Before dying, Gavilar entrusts Szeth with a mysterious black sphere and a final message for his brother, Dalinar.
+Szeth, a Truthless Shin assassin, infiltrates a celebration at the Alethi palace to assassinate King Gavilar Kholin.
+Using his Surgebinding abilities, he battles guards and a Shardbearer, eventually confronting and mortally wounding Gavilar.
+Before dying, Gavilar gives Szeth a mysterious black sphere and a message for his brother Dalinar.

 ---

 ## Key Beats
-- Szeth waits in a large room, observing the Alethi celebration.
+- Szeth blends into the celebration, observing the Alethi and Parshendi.
-- He notes the Parshendi's plan to withdraw after the assassination.
+- He leaves the room, preparing to assassinate King Gavilar as per his orders.
-- Szeth navigates through the palace using his Surgebinding powers to incapacitate guards.
+- Szeth uses Surgebinding to fight through guards and reach Gavilar's quarters.
-- He mistakes a Shardbearer for his target but realizes it is King Gavilar.
+- He encounters a Shardbearer, realizing it is King Gavilar himself.
-- Szeth battles and mortally wounds Gavilar by collapsing the balcony.
+- Szeth defeats Gavilar by collapsing a balcony.
-- Gavilar, confused by the mention of the Parshendi, gives Szeth a black sphere and a message for Dalinar.
+- Gavilar, dying, gives Szeth a black sphere and a message for Dalinar.
-- Szeth respects Gavilar's dying wish and records a note in blood before fleeing.
+- Szeth honors Gavilar's dying wish, leaving a note in blood for Dalinar and fleeing.

 ---

 ## Characters in This Chapter

 ### POV Character(s)
-- **Szeth** (POV) — A Truthless Shin assassin tasked with killing King Gavilar.
-He uses Surgebinding abilities to fulfill his mission.
+- **Szeth** (POV) — A Truthless Shin assassin tasked with assassinating King Gavilar.
+He uses Surgebinding to carry out his mission, indicating his complex abilities.

 ### Characters Who Appear
-- **Dalinar Kholin** — Mentioned in Gavilar's last words as the recipient of a critical message.
+- **Dalinar Kholin** — Gavilar's brother, mentioned in Gavilar's dying message.
-- **Elhokar Kholin** — Present at the celebration, though he plays a minimal role.
+- **Elhokar Kholin** — Present at the celebration, though not directly interacted with by Szeth.
-- **Torol Sadeas** — Present during the event, noted briefly.
+- **Torol Sadeas** — A high-ranking Alethi noble at the celebration.
-- **Gavilar Kholin** — The king targeted for assassination; gives Szeth a mysterious sphere and a message for Dalinar before dying.
+- **Gavilar Kholin** — The King of Alethkar, whom Szeth is tasked to assassinate.
+He provides crucial information and a mysterious sphere before dying.

 ### Characters Mentioned Only
-- **Jasnah Kholin** (mentioned) — Referenced in the context of the Kholin family.
+- **Jasnah Kholin** (mentioned) — Gavilar's daughter, not directly involved in this scene.
-- **Jezrien** (mentioned) — Referenced, potential connection to larger lore.
+- **Jezrien** (mentioned) — One of the Heralds, referenced in conversation.
-- **Ishar** (mentioned) — Referenced, potential connection to larger lore.
+- **Ishar** (mentioned) — Another Herald, mentioned in context.
-- **Kalak** (mentioned) — Referenced, potential connection to larger lore.
+- **Kalak** (mentioned) — Herald, mentioned only.
-- **Talenel** (mentioned) — Referenced, potential connection to larger lore.
+- **Talenel** (mentioned) — Herald, referenced in context.
-- **Shalash** (mentioned) — Referenced, potential connection to larger lore.
+- **Shalash** (mentioned) — Herald, mentioned only.
-- **Thaidakar** (mentioned) — Alluded to, possible significance.
+- **Thaidakar** (mentioned) — A name mentioned by Gavilar, suggesting importance.
-- **Restares** (mentioned) — Alluded to, possible significance.
+- **Restares** (mentioned) — Another name mentioned by Gavilar, indicating significance.

 ---

 ## Factions / Groups
-- **Parshendi** — The group that hired Szeth to assassinate King Gavilar.
+- **Parshendi** — The group that hires Szeth to assassinate Gavilar, showing a complex relationship with the Alethi.

 ---

 ## Locations
-- **Alethi palace** — The setting of the assassination; a grand and fortified location hosting a celebration.
+- **Alethi Palace** — The setting for the celebration and assassination, characterized by grandeur and political significance.

 ---

 ## Spoiler Boundary
 - **Safe to discuss through:** Chapter Prologue
-- **Do NOT reveal:** Any plot developments or character arcs beyond this chapter.
+- **Do NOT reveal:** Details about Gavilar's message significance, Szeth's future actions, or the black sphere's purpose.

 ---